chaps-io/gush/README.md

 # Gush

-Gush is a parallel workflow runner.
+Gush is a parallel workflow runner using only Redis as its message broker and Sidekiq for workers.

 ## Installation